guerrero-fj/Fundamentals-of-Hydrology/index.md

 ![a screenshot of a code file](https://raw.githubusercontent.com/guerrero-fj/Fundamentals-of-Hydrology/main/assets/images/copy_raw_contents.jpg)

 3. Open a new notebook in RStudio and paste the content there.
 Save this file as dd-mm-yy_notebook_n_last,.
 For example to have the latest version of Notebook_1 after a class session on June 23, 2022.
 You would save the file as 23_06_22_notebook_1_last

+### Paper discussion
+For our paper discussion we will read the article by Battin (2009); The Boundless Carbon Cycle.
+You can download the paper through OSU library.
+You can also download a copy from the class repository [here](https://github.com/guerrero-fj/Fundamentals-of-Hydrology/blob/main/battin_09_boundless_c_cycle.pdf)

+Please note that according to our schedule we will have this discussion on Wednesday **July 13**